BCDA-APS/bs_model_instrument/docs/source/api/devices.rst

     the Python code.

     The :func:`~instrument.utils.make_devices_yaml.make_devices()` plan stub
-    imports the callable and creates any devices listed below it.
+    imports the 'creator' (Python code) and creates any devices listed below it.
 In YAML:

-    * Each callable can only be listed once.
+    * Each 'creator' can only be listed once.
-    * All devices that are created with a callable are listed below it.
+    * All devices that are created with a 'creator' are listed below it.
     * Each device starts with a `-` and then the kwargs, as shown.

     Indentation is important.
 Follow the examples.